-In 2004 legislation was passed in Michigan making it illegal to dump scrap tires into landfills.
+In 2004, legislation was passed in Michigan making it illegal to dump scrap tires into landfills.
 This action resulted in an abundance of tires dumped in ditches, fields, woods, and yards.
-Annual funding assistance is sought through the Michigan Department of Environment, Great Lakes and Energy's EGLE Scrap Tire Cleanup Grant.
-This grant helps offset costs associated with our Household Scrap Tire Collection Program and reduces the number of tires that promote mosquito breeding.
+Our Household Scrap Tire Collection Program reduces the number of tires that promote mosquito breeding.
 As a service to Saginaw County residents and an effort to reduce the number of mosquitoes, SCMAC will accept scrap tires at our facility, three off-site tire drives, and continue to work with communities to assist with clean-up efforts that remove tires from the landscape.
 Our Scrap-Tire program runs from May 1st through August 31st with collected tires processed through Environmental Rubber Recycling (Flint, MI).
+Funding assistance may be sought through the Michigan Department of Environment, Great Lakes and Energy's EGLE Scrap Tire Cleanup Grant.